V-Sekai/manuals/documentation_guide.md

 It doesn't have to be 100% of the time the same but for instance, for buttons, click and press are well understood, but "use," while correct, maybe a bit harder to parse

-Also, changing the phrasing, style, and verbs used throughout your docs adds cognitive load.
+Also, changing the phrasing, style, and verbs used throughout our docs adds cognitive load.

 Making things simple, explicit, and consistently allows users to focus on the steps and memorize new information.